-A bold shade of red instantly brings Christmas cheer to any front door.
-This simply stated version adds the perfect festive touch.
+A bright red instantly brings Christmas cheer to any front door.
+This simple berry wreath adds the perfect festive touch.

 Why choose just one?
-The combination of magnolia leaves and greenery create a festive front door display.
+The combination of magnolia leaves and greenery create an inviting front door display.

-An ornament wreath is a shiny way to welcome guests.
-Choose colors that best complement your front door.
+Here's a shiny way to welcome guests.
+Pick ornaments with colors that will best complement your entry.

 Select a wreath that pops.
-Here, a white berry wreath creates a beautiful contrast against darker paint colors.
+Here, a ring of white berries pops against the maroon background.

 Classic Magnolia Wreath

 Customize your wreath based on what you have in your own backyard.
-Pinecones, berries, and pine needles come together to create a personal, seasonal display.
+Pinecones, berries, and pine needles come together to create a personal yet seasonal display.

 Use Seasonal Flowers

-Seasonal flowers create an elegant greeting for guests.
+Create an elegant greeting for guests with fresh blooms.
 Choose flowers that coordinate with the color scheme of your home.

 The Dapper Deer

 Start with cypress clippings stuffed into a chicken wire wreath form.
 Then cut the wreath in half with wire clippers to place over the deer's head.
-Wire the wreath back together, and cover the cut area with a bow.
+Wire it back together, and cover the cut area with a bow.
 Finish the look with ball ornaments strung from the antlers.

 As a Centerpiece